 Assigning tickets is easy in and of itself.
 But everyone slips up now and then.
 Here are some of the assignee issues that tend to come up, with potential solutions:

 - Developers being unsure who to assign a ticket to when there are multiple QA testers.
 This can be solved in several ways.
 The first is to have a go-to assignee in this situation.
 This could either be a QA lead, who will decide how to split up the work, or a project manager.
 (If there’s a QA manager, that’s another great option.)
 An alternative is to assign the ticket to one person, but tag the other(s) in a ticket comment.

 - QA testers being unsure of which developer to assign bug tickets to.
 This is generally an issue during the early stages of a project, or when there are multiple developers within the same component (for example, three Android developers).
 If the issue is that QA (or a developer) is new to the project, the solution is to provide a centrally located list of team members and their roles.
 If the issue is having multiple developers in the same area, this can be solved in the same manner as the issue above — having a go-to assignee who will vet the ticket further.
 This could either be a project manager, or the lead developer.

 - Team members changing the status of a ticket (ie: from “In Progress” to “Ready for Testing”) without updating the assignee.
-While the relevant person might notice the board update eventually, they will be able to start work much more quickly if they receive the assignee email notification.
+The relevant person might notice the Kanban board update eventually.
+But they’ll be able to start work much more quickly if they receive the assignee email notification.
 Everyone makes mistakes, but the solution here is to consistently remind anyone who slips up.